-MEA encourages grant applicants with a proposed project located in one of these service territories to pursue the EmPOWER Maryland energy efficiency programs.
+MEA allows grant applicants to pursue support through any EmPOWER Maryland energy efficiency utility program available in their project location (Utility Incentive Program).
 These incentives should enable Grantees to expand the size of their respective energy projects, install more energy efficiency measures and/or serve more low-to-moderate income households.

-Grantees with utility incentive program funding should note that:
+Grantees with Utility Incentive Program funding should note that:

 - MEA will only reimburse the Grantee for the allowable cost of approved energy efficiency measures less the amount of the utility efficiency rebate. - Each Grantee must share incentive information with MEA as part of the grant reporting process.
-This will enable MEA to ensure that energy savings estimates are not being double-counted.
+This will enable MEA to ensure that energy savings estimates are not double-counted.